metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 ##### _Injuries_

 49ers are down a few people, most importantly Jimmy Garoppalo.
 Now that Garoppalo is likely done for the season, it'll be the Brock Purdy show from here on out.
+It's also possible Nick Bosa may not suit up after not practicing all week.
+His hamstring issue flared up again, though Shanahan has indicated he could still play without any practice.

+As for Tampa, both their starting safeties may be sidelined, which may limit some of their more creative blitzes.

 ##### _Weather_